matthewpeterka/hotfix-management-tool/README.md

 8. Open Chrome and navigate to localhost:4000, this is where the homepage will be.
 <br>
+9. Lastly, install docx, as to output the hotfix as a docx file this is needed.
 If for any reason the app crashes, to reset the app repeat steps 4 and 5.
 <br>
 <br>